NCEAS/eml/docs/eml-semantic-annotations-primer.md

 is "http://purl.obolibrary.org/obo/NCBITaxon_40674", which resolves to the "Mammalia" term in the NCBITaxon ontology (http://www.ontobee.org/ontology/NCBITaxon).

-Taken together, the semantic statement indicates that "the entity with the id 'urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b' is about Mammalia"
+Taken together, the semantic statement indicates that "the entity with the id 'urn:uuid:9f0eb128-aca8-4053-9dda-8e7b2c43a81b' is about Mammalia".

 ```xml